tikv/website/content/deep-dive/rpc/protobuf.md

 Protobufs also enable the definition of *services*.
 This allows the definition of RPC calls in the `*.proto` files.

-This example demonstrates a service called `ScanService` which provides a remote procedure call `Scan` that accepts two strings and returns a stream of `KvPair`s:
+This example demonstrates a service called `ScanService`.
+It provides a remote procedure call `Scan` that accepts two strings and returns a stream of `KvPair`s:

 ```protobuf